oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 (e.g., username and password login, passkey, federated login, or by using an established session) is beyond the scope of this specification.

-The means through which the client obtains the location of the authorization endpoint are beyond the scope of this specification, but the location is typically provided in the service documentation, or in the authorization server's metadata document ({{RFC8414}}).
+The means through which the client obtains the URL of the authorization endpoint are beyond the scope of this specification, but the URL is typically provided in the service documentation, or in the authorization server's metadata document ({{RFC8414}}).

-The endpoint URI MAY include an "application/x-www-form-urlencoded" formatted query component {{WHATWG.URL}}, which MUST be retained when adding additional query parameters.
-The endpoint URI MUST NOT include a fragment component.
+The authorization endpoint URL MUST NOT include a fragment component, and MAY include an "application/x-www-form-urlencoded" formatted query component {{WHATWG.URL}}, which MUST be retained when adding additional query parameters.

-The authorization server MUST support the use of the HTTP `GET` method Section 9.3.1 of {{RFC9110}} for the authorization endpoint and MAY support the `POST` method (Section 9.3.3 of RFC9110) as well.
+The authorization server MUST support the use of the HTTP `GET` method Section 9.3.1 of {{RFC9110}} for the authorization endpoint and MAY support the `POST` method (Section 9.3.3 of {{RFC9110}}) as well.

-The authorization server MUST ignore unrecognized request parameters.
+The authorization server MUST ignore unrecognized request parameters sent to the authorization endpoint.

 Request and response parameters defined by this specification MUST NOT be included more than once.